 Scope and Audience

-This policy applies to all faculty, staff, students and student employees.
+This policy applies to all faculty, staff, student employees, students, and affiliates.

 - Idaho State Board of Education Governing Policies and Procedures §V.M.

 - University Policy #1110 (Conflict of Interest and Commitment)

 - Idaho State Board of Education Institution Technology Licensing Guidelines

 To establish ownership of copyrights, protectable discoveries and other intellectual property rights and to provide guidelines for the distribution of income received for the sale of those works.
 While the University claims ownership of intellectual property on behalf of the State Board of Education, the underlying purpose of such claim of ownership is to foster and advance the development of intellectual property through rigorous scientific investigation and research, and to develop, acquire and license intellectual property for the economic growth and development of Idaho and the nation.

 As an integral part of its mission, Boise State University encourages the creation of scholarly works.
 University participation in the development, marketing, and dissemination of educational and research materials aims for the improvement of the quality, effectiveness, and efficiency of student learning and of faculty and staff development.

 The University must protect the investment of public resources that provide for the development of useful discoveries while ensuring that such knowledge is utilized for the betterment of Idaho and the nation.
 The rights and obligations of Boise State University, its employees and students and other third parties shall be governed by this policy and Idaho State Board of Education (SBOE) Governing Policies and Procedures, including but not limited to SBOE Governing Policy §V.M., and the Idaho State Board of Education Institution Technology Licensing Guidelines with respect to all types of intellectual property.

 A set of instructions that direct a computer to perform a sequence of tasks.